daniel-munro/covid19scientists/site/content/team/_index.md

       to audio recordings of US Supreme Court Cases while knitting geeky hats.
       Twitter: [@KozlovichS](https://twitter.com/KozlovichS)"
     picture: ShannonKozlovich.JPG
+  - name: Tim Lee
+    work_title: Business Intelligence Consultant, Dell Technologies
+    nsvd_title: Data Architect
+    bio: Tim works to ensure the security and integrity of your data while also providing operational and analytical support for the NSVD volunteer group.
+      For his day job, he leads a team of business analysts and data engineers for Dell Technologies who provide analytical insights to help improve the customer experience and business performance.
+    picture: Tim Lee.jpg
+  - name: Manish Gupta
+    work_title: Principal, DBSentry Corp.
+    nsvd_title: Database & Email Manager
+    picture: manish_covid19sci.jpg
+  - name: Daniel Munro, PhD
+    work_title: Postdoctoral Fellow, Scripps Research and UC San Diego
+    nsvd_title: Website Manager
+    bio: "Daniel Munro built and manages the covid19sci.org website.
+He is a Postdoctoral Fellow at Scripps Research and a Postdoctoral Scholar in the UC San Diego Department of Psychiatry.
+He studies the effects of genetic variation on gene regulation, and how these effects in the brain influence addiction.
+He received his PhD in Quantitative and Computational Biology from Princeton University.
+Website: [danmun.ro](https://danmun.ro)"
+    picture: Dan_Munro.jpg
+  - name: Aaron Green
+    work_title: Principal, Iridium Consulting
+    nsvd_title: Strategic Projects
+    bio: Aaron is interfacing the NSVD with partnering organizations and community leaders.
+    picture: AaronGreen.jpg
+  - name: Katie Mueller
+    work_title: Graduate Research Fellow, University of Wisconsin-Madison
+    nsvd_title: Community Leader Outreach Coordinator
+  - name: Ben Aldern
+    work_title: CEO and Co Founder, Prestozon
+    nsvd_title: Database Manager
+    bio: Ben has worked as a data scientist and engineer at several startups in San Francisco and uses that experience to make sure the Volunteer Scientist Database is reliable and easy to use.
+  - name: Vincent Law
+    work_title: Senior Research Associate, Department of Neuro-Oncology, Moffitt Cancer Center & Research Intitute
+    nsvd_title: Testing Sites Database Collection Lead
+    bio: Vincent Law joined the NSVD in hopes to lend a hand during medical and health crisis in the community.
+He is one of the leads assisting the organization on testing site capacities information and understanding their needs.
+Graduated in Canada, he is currently a researcher in Tampa, Florida, specialized in tumor biology of brain metastasis and leptomeningeal disease.
+    picture: Vincent Law.jpg
   - name: Laüra Gaitan
     work_title: PhD Candidate, University of North Carolina Wilmington
     nsvd_title: Feedback Coordinator